andy-thomason/Vookoo/README.md

 On Windows make a directory called "build" somewhere else and then run

+  mkdir build
+  cd build
-cmake -G "Visual Studio 14 2015 Win64" &lt;path to your Vookoo repository&gt;
+  cmake -G "Visual Studio 14 2015 Win64" ..

-This builds a visual studio 2015 project
+This builds a visual studio 2015 project Vookoo.sln

 On Linux you can drop the -G for the default of unix makefiles.

-cmake &lt;path to your Vookoo repository&gt;
+  mkdir build
+  cd build
+  cmake ..

+This makes a makefile that you can build with make

 Things to do